This article was updated on November 26th, 2025.

 Indexing is the process through which search engines crawl your site, analyze your content, and list you in their index.
 When we type a search into Google, we’re searching Google’s index.

 With WordPress sites, you can easily control which content is indexed and which is not using the Yoast SEO plugin.
-If someone on your team recently changed Yoast settings and blocked high-volume content from indexing, on purpose or by mistake, that could cause a sudden organic traffic drop.
+If someone on your team recently changed Yoast settings and blocked high-volume content from indexing, whether on purpose or by mistake, that could cause a sudden organic traffic drop.

 Some examples include private internal resources, PDFs, blog tags, author bios, taxonomies that filter content, and WordPress components that have their own URL but make up one piece of a larger page.